-Figure 9 details the causes of the 14 fatalities recorded in 2010 and Figure 10 shows the percentage of the main causes over the last 5 years and for all years since this information was first collected in 1998.
-In 2010, 5 fatalities were caused by burn or electrical incident, 3 fatalities were as a result of confined space entry incidents, road accidents account for 2 fatalities, 2 fatalities resulted from construction and maintenance, 1 fatality resulted from a fall from height while 1 fatality was classified as "other".
+Figure 9 details the causes of the 11 fatalities recorded in 2011 and Figure 10 shows the percentage of the main causes over the last 5 years and for all years since this information was first collected in 1998.
+In 2011, 5 fatalities were caused as a result of construction or maintenance activities, 2 fatalities were a result of falls from height, a road accident accounted for 1 fatality while 3 fatalities were neither explained nor categorised and hence have been classified as "other".
+The fatalities associated with the construction and maintenance activities include the aforementioned event that resulted in 4 of the 11 reported fatalities.